 The final training device I want to talk about is the Speed Trap.
 This one is a little more expensive than the rest but it’s been super helpful for my iron play.
 It’ll help with alignment, ball striking, getting the right swing plane, and hitting draws/fades.

 What I like about this trainer is that it’ll tell you right away what you did wrong.
 If you’re not swinging on the right plane you’ll hit the red pylons.
 If you don’t hit the clubface square you’ll hit the plastic base.

 I really noticed a difference in my iron play but you can still use it for your wedges or driver.
 My shots were higher, straighter, and much longer.
 If you don’t want to spend the money you can use two water bottles instead of the pylons and you’ll get the same benefit.
 Here’s a video:

-Check out the Speed Trap on Amazon (affiliate).
+Check out the Speed Trap here (best place we could find).